-And what about that pronoun?
-It?
+While we're at it, what about that pronoun it?
 What it?
-Whose it?
+Who's it?

-Concrete nouns are the building blocks of a rude, sharp sentence, so I’d suggest replacing that pronoun with something sharp-edged and hard—something like a chunk of word cement.
+Concrete nouns are the building blocks of a rude, thorny sentence, so I’d suggest replacing that pronoun with something sharp-edged and brittle—something resembling a chunk of word cement.

 Maybe something like this:

-“Oh, Sherwood, shove off that Saguaro cactus.”
-Or “Oh, Sherwood shove off that red hot poker.”
+“Oh, Sherwood, pole vault off that Saguaro cactus.”
+Or “Oh, Sherwood, shove off that red hot poker.”
 But this takes us into the land of adjectives and advanced description—and that’s a tightrope I’d rather not walk right now.

 “Since those days [as a riverboat captain] I have pitied doctors from my heart.
 What does the lovely flush in a beauty's cheek mean to a doctor but a "break" that ripples above some deadly disease?
 Are not all her visible charms sown thick with what are to him the signs and symbols of hidden decay?
 Does he ever see her beauty at all, or doesn't he simply view her professionally, and comment upon her unwholesome condition all to himself?
 And doesn't he sometimes wonder whether he has gained most or lost most by learning his trade?”
 [Mark Twain, “Two Ways to See a River”]

-Ahhh . . .
-Mr. Twain . . . those poor doctors and, let's not forget, the computer systems analysts . . .
+Ahhh, Mr. Twain, those poor doctors, and computer systems analysts . . .

 To Find More of Ms. Zern's Work: amazon.com/author/lindazern